kwameaj67/HolidayApp/README.md

 ## Description
 An app that displays all holidays of countries and states around the world.

-Worked on this page with UIKit
+## Core technologies
+* UITableView
+* Network Requests with URLSession.

+## Note:
+This application was built using:
+* macOS Sur 11.5.2
+* Xcode 12.5.1
+* MVC Pattern

 ## Screenshots with features
 ![](HolidayApp/Assets.xcassets/country.png)

-Allows users to select a country of thier choice
+Allows users to select a country of their choice

 ![](HolidayApp/Assets.xcassets/holiday.png)